Record usage for billing with the API

 event_ invalid_ value no_

-Open the Event destinations tab in Workbench, then click Create new destination.
-Alternatively, use this template to configure a new destination in Workbench with these two event types pre-selected.
+On the Event destinations tab in Workbench, click Create new destination.
+Alternatively, use this template to configure a new destination in Workbench with the two event types pre-selected.

 Click Show advanced options, then select the Thin payload style.